sweng-epfl/public/exercises/testing/test-driven-development/ReadMe.md

 - Since you wrote the tests before the code, they are good examples of how the code should work, which can be useful to the rest of the team.

-You are a new developer and want to make your own online concert ticket shop.
-Follow these steps:

-- Create a class representing tickets.
-  Tickets should have a category (Normal, VIP, ...), a location, and a music group associated with it.
-  For simplicity, you can assume that music groups can be uniquely identified by their name.

-- Create a class representing the actual shop.
-The shop should hold all currently available tickets and should allow the following operations:
+You are a new developer working on a 3D game engine *Anarchy3D™*.
+You are tasked with writing the new 3D vector class.

+- In the class' documentation, write the specification for the `Vector3` class in informal language.
+This class should have at least the following capabilities:
-  - You should be able to add new tickets to your shop.
+  * You should be able to check if the vector is the zero vector
-  - You should be able to buy a ticket, given different requirements (the location/the group/the category or all of them).
+  * You should be able to compute the dot product with another vector
-  - You should be able to improve the category of any ticket (i.e., change its category to VIP)  given a special promotion campaign.
+  * You should be able to compute the length of the vector
-  - You should be able to change their ticket with an equivalent one (i.e., same group and category) in another given location, if available.
+  * You should be able to compute the cross product with another vector
-  - You should have a way to print nicely the currently available tickets.
+  * You should be able to normalize the vector
+  * You should be able to scale the vector by a scalar You are free to add any other functionality that you see fit.
+You can also use formal language, i.e., mathematical formulas, if required.
+Think about the edge cases when designing the specification and how they should be handled.

-Implement the shop using TDD.
+Then, implement the `Vector3` class using TDD.
 You are free to add any methods/classes that you like.